-SECTION 15.
-Additional Rule Making. - The Commission may adopt rules to replace the rules that are disapproved as provided in subsection (a) of Section 1 of this act.
-If the Commission adopts rules pursuant to this section, notwithstanding G.S.
-150B-19(4), the rules shall be substantively identical to the provisions of Sections 2 through 13 of this act.
+SECTION 13.
+Additional Rule-Making. - The Environmental Management Commission may adopt rules to replace the rules that are disapproved as provided in subsection (a) of Section 1 of this act.
+If the Commission adopts rules pursuant to this section, the rules shall be substantively identical to the provisions of Sections 2 through 11 of this act.
+The Commission may amend the rules referenced in subsection (b) of Section 1 of this act to provide a complete and consistent regulatory scheme.
+If the Commission amends rules pursuant to this section, the amended rules shall be substantively identical to the rules referenced in subsection (b) of Section 1 of this act.
 The Commission may reorganize or renumber any of the rules to which this section applies at its discretion.
+Rules adopted pursuant to this section are not subject to G.S.
+150B-21.9 through G.S.
+150B-21.14.
 Rules adopted pursuant to this section shall become effective as provided in G.S.
 150B-21.3(b1) as though 10 or more written objections had been received as provided by G.S.
 150B-21.3(b2).